pour-aboughadareh/Stabilitysoft/README.md

     }
 })()
 ```
-Step 2: loading the data
+Step 2: Loading the data
 --------------------
 After execution, function `Calculator` can be used to get the results.
 It takes a input as dataframe and returns the result as a dataframe containing `result$statistics` and `result$ranks`.